Healthdirect Free Australian health advice you can count on.

 Invasive staph infections

-Invasive staph infections are far less common than skin infections, but are usually more severe.
-There are many types of invasive staph infection and you can learn more by reading our invasive staph infections article.
+Invasive staph infections are far less common than skin infections.
+However, they are usually worse.
+There are different types of invasive staph infection.

 When should I see my doctor?